pingcap-inc/tidb-proxysql-integration/step-by-step-integration.md

 1. Start 3 TiDB containers through **Docker Compose**, all the  ports in the container are `4000`, and mapped to host ports `4001`, `4002`, `4003`.
 2. Start one container of ProxySQL through **Docker Compose**, the port `6033` in the container is for **_ProxySQL MySQL Interface_**, and mapped host port 6034.
 The **_ProxySQL Admin Interface_** port is not exposed because it can only log in locally (i.e., inside the container).
-3. Within the 3 TiDB instances, create the same table structure but write different data: `'tidb-0'`, `'tidb-1'`, `'tidb-2'`, in order to distinguish between the different database instances.
+3. Within the 3 TiDB instances, create the same table structure but write different data: `'tidb-server01-port-4001'`, `'tidb-server02-port-4002'`, and `'tidb-server03-port-4003'`, in order to distinguish between the different database instances.
 4. Use the `docker-compose exec` command to run the prepared SQL file for configuring ProxySQL in **_ProxySQL Admin Interface_**, this SQL file will run:

     1. Add 3 TiDB backend hosts with `hostgroup_id` of `0`.